Pappy Thrill talks his genre-bending sound and finding solace in music

 Thank you!
 My most memorable moment in making “Blood Stain” was when my Aunty and my uncle came from Nigeria to visit me at my house in Cape Town, South Africa, I recorded every day and night and didn’t have the time to show them around till they left my crib.
 Lol.

 How would you describe the listening journey of your last album, “Tears Sweet Blood”, from ‘Attention’ to ‘Oso’?

-Best way to describe My second album; (Tears Sweat Blood) from “Attention to Oso” would be; Matured, refined and more of me.
+The best way to describe My second album; (Tears Sweat Blood) from “Attention to Oso” would be; Matured, refined, and more of me.

 There are several interesting collabs throughout the EP.
 How did you connect with these talented artists and decide to include them in ‘Tears Sweat Blood’?

-Most of the collaborations happened because I was already making some serious noise in the music industry, dropping hit singles back to back and organizing music events that was well organized by myself and most of the South African and Zimbabwean Artistes I collaborated with already had a clue of who I was and they liked my music.
+Most of the collaborations happened because I was already making some serious noise in the music industry, dropping hit singles back to back and organizing music events that were well organized by myself, and most of the South African and Zimbabwean artists I collaborated with already had a clue of who I was and they liked my music.

 From the start of your career to now, you have chosen to release music independently.
 Have you faced any notable challenges being independent?
 What are your biggest reasons for staying independent and running your own label?

-One of my biggest challenges was Getting involved with the right people.
-Till date I still do proper research on everyone whose hands I put in some aspect of my career.
+One of my biggest challenges was getting involved with the right people.
+To date, I still do proper research on everyone whose hands I put in some aspect of my career.
 Check their credentials.
 Get references and personal recommendations to the people I need.
 I swear this was and still is one of my biggest challenges.
 Nothing else.